 If you signed up during pre-registration and you cancel your hotel reservation, it cancels your reservation for the entire event.

-Within a month of the event, if it is not sold out, day passes or single classes may become available.
+Within a month of the event, if it is not sold out, day passes may become available.

 *con·flu·ence [kon-floo-uhns] noun: A flowing together of two or more streams.
 An act or process of merging.